genesiscommunitysuccess/docs/docs/03_server/10_integration/02_database-streaming-out/02_basics.md

 Each database must have a table that can hold records as specified in the **fields** field.
 So, following the previous example with TRADE_ID, TRADE_QUANTIY, CLIENT_NAME and CURRENCY_DESCRIPTION, you must have an SQL table with those column names and matching types.
 Matching types in this example could be: varchar(50), int, varchar(50) and varchar(50).

+A stored procedure is a prepared SQL code that can be saved, allowing for it to be reused many times.
+You can also pass parameters to a stored procedure, so that the stored procedure can act based on the parameter value(s) that is passed.

 _The stored procedures for insert, modify and delete should also be created beforehand_.
 This process does not create any store procedures; it just attempts to call already existing ones.
 Therefore, `insertTrade` should insert a trade into its correspondent TRADE table and likewise for the rest of the stored procedures.

 ## SQL Procedures